 After such overwhelming numbers, Chevrolet again produced and released new models of the Camaro to coincide with the Transformers movies and director Michael Bay’s vision for the car.
 For the 2009 release of Transformers: Revenge of the Fallen, the Camaro sported tinted windows, front fascia with spiller fog lights, and sidemarkers, giving the car a more 'Bumblebee' aesthetic.

 In 2011 for Transformers: Dark of the Moon, Bumblebee received an upgrade from the 2010 Camaro LS LT to the SS model, and along came a number of new features as well.
-First, and most noticably, the muscle car got a paint upgrade to a customized saturated amber hue, added defintion and contrast to the black accents.
+First, and most noticeably, the muscle car got a paint upgrade to a customized saturated amber hue, added definition and contrast to the black accents.
 Along with the paint job came black-rimmed tires, redesigned front fascia, new hood, and a high rise spoiler.

 A few years later for the fourth installment Transformers: Age of Extinction, the muscle car saw a complete reinvention of the classic design to now feature a sleeker, more curvaceous style.
 Using the 2014 Camaro concept for the final look the bolder model boasted a complete redesign of the front fascia, grill, coloring (including stripes and detailing), and added blue LED headlights, giving the car a more futuristic feel.

 In keeping with the trend it came as no surprise to fans and car critics alike when character reveal photos from Transformers: The Last Knight - released June 2017 - were revealed, and showed Bumblebee once again receiving an upgrade.

 This time, a reinvented sixth generation 2016 Camaro ZL1 with all-new front fascia features, massive upper and lower grille, functional carbon-fiber, a more aggressive front splitter, and rocker moldings to complete the package.

 Additionally, with Bumblebee's solo film directed by Travis Knight, released in 2018, fans of the franchise, character, and car alike can be sure to see more Camaro's on the big-screen in the near future.

 'More Than Meets The Eye' With The Partnership